-The school may request a Statutory Assessment from the LA when, despite an individualised programme of sustained support and intervention, the student remains a significant cause for concern and meets the criteria set out for assessment by the authority.
-The criteria are set out in the Milton Keynes Local Offer.
+The school may request a Statutory Assessment from the LA when, despite an individualised programme of support and intervention, there remains a cause for concern and the student meets the criteria set out for assessment by the authority.
+These criteria are set out in the Milton Keynes Local Offer.

 A Statutory Assessment can also be requested by a parent or outside agency.
-Where Statutory Assessment is being sought, the school will provide information which may include:
+Where Statutory Assessment is being sought, the school will provide information that may include: